NCBI-Hackathons/seqacademy/rnaseq.md

 `conda install -c r r-xml --yes`

-Then run the scripts to count the genes and plot the results:
+Then run the python script to count the genes and plot the results:

-`Rscript scripts/rnaseq/pca.R`

-`Rscript scripts/rnaseq/DESeq.R`
+`python scripts/rnaseq/diffexp.py`

 ## 2B.
 MultiQC